Do you have a love-hate relationship with the holidays?

-Wouldn’t it be cool if instead of dreading their visit, you set the intention of bonding with your in-laws?
+Wouldn’t it be cool if instead of dreading their visit, you set the intention of bonding and having a good time with your in-laws?
 They may be resistant at first, but it takes two to quibble.
 If you decide to stop judging and just love them, you’ll find that there are things about them you can relate to.

 During this holiday season, set a goal for yourself: How many people can you get to smile today?

 Think of a time when you were feeling down and a random passerby smiled at you.
 Did it brighten up your day?
 What if you could have that same effect on a few people each day?
 Imagine the ripple effect that single act could have in the world.
 If each of us committed to making five people a day smile from ear to ear, it would dramatically impact the holiday stress that many people experience.